 It really is easier to choose more sustainable options for household necessities than people seem to think.
 You just have to look in the right places.
 The more you are conscious of these kinds of things, the more you notice them, and the less of an impact your household will have on our planet.

-We are excited to stock up on all our Iris Hantverk favourites for the holidays, plus a few fun new items - like Soap on a Rope!
-Check them out here.
+We are excited to stock up on all our Iris Hantverk favourites, Check them out here.